arjunshekhawat5/currency-converter/README.md

 - Real-time currency data fetched from an external API.
 - Swap functionality to switch between input and output currencies.
 - Responsive design for use on various devices.

+## Usage

+- Enter the amount you want to convert in the "From" input field.
+- Select the input currency type from the dropdown menu.
+- Select the output currency type from the dropdown menu.
+- Click the "Convert" button to see the converted amount in   the "To" input field.

 ## Technologies Used